-Math 138-3 units Computer Programming - PASCAL
+Math 138-3 units Computer Programming, PASCAL

-Prerequisites: Math 14 and concurrent enrollment in Math 138L 3 hours lecture weekly
+Prerequisites: Math 14 with grade of C or better or satisfactory score on the Math Placement Test; concurrent enrollment in Math 138L 3 hours lecture weekly

 Introduction to computer programming using the PASCAL language.
 Techniques for writing well-structured programs will be emphasized.
 (2)